villibill/villikolo-Preview/README.md

 ### Villikolo-Preview

-Just a simple video to show a project I am currently working on and show off with some nice animations :).
+Just a simple video to show a project I am currently working on and show off with some nice animations :).<br />
 Villikulo will be a mobile-game fully written in Kotlin using the Jetpack-Compose toolkit for the UI.
 Here you can see the current visual elements from the game: